e-vdb/connectFour/README.md

 ## Summary

-Connect four game for two human players or one human player against IA.
+Connect four game for two human players or one human player against AI player.

 Code written in python3 with graphics user interface (GUI) using Tkinter.